 Check this link to get a full list of jobs that don’t require a 4 year college degree, but offer you fascinating career paths.
 Varying across industries: entertainment, finance, medical, business, sports, tech, trades.
 You name it.

-Read our blog “Jobs without degrees – the new normal.“for trends and more background.
+Read our blog “Jobs without degrees are on the rise.“for trends and more background.

 Our blog ‘Gap year, how do I know if it’s right for me?‘ offers an alternative path for people wanting to take a break after high school or college.